architect/arc.codes/src/views/docs/en/guides/backend/queue-functions.md

 ### Syntax

-- Lowercase alphanumeric string
+- Lower + upper case alphanumeric string
-- Maximum of 50 characters
+- Maximum of 240 characters
-- Dashes are allowed; underscores are not allowed
+- Dashes, periods, and underscores are allowed
 - Must begin with a letter

 ---